 Depreciation is a car’s loss of value over time.
 It isn’t an out-of-pocket expense like the other factors on this list, but it impacts the total cost of your car.
 In general, new cars lose over 20% of their value within the first year.
 And by the end of five years, a new car may lose 40% – 50% of its value.

 Opting for a car that has a slower rate of depreciation can help you avoid becoming upside down on your car loan – meaning you owe more than your car is worth.
-And taking steps to reduce your car’s depreciation can help you get more money when you decide to sell it or trade it in down the road.
+And taking steps to reduce your car’s depreciation can help you get more money when you decide to sell or trade it in down the road.

 How can I lower the cost of owning a car?

-Refinance your car loan.
+- Refinance your car loan.
 An expensive car payment is a quick way to suck your budget dry.
 If your credit has recently improved, you may find that refinancing your car loan is an easy way to lower your monthly repayment.
 You can compare low interest rate car loans using our guide.

-Shop for a new insurance quote.
+- Shop for a new insurance quote.
 Like your monthly payment, a high insurance premium can add to the cost of car ownership.
 Take the time to shop for quotes and see what another provider may be able to offer.

+Looking to finance a car?
 Compare car loans